Ramona: Cultural influence

 The novel contributed to the unique cultural identity of Southern California and the whole of the Southwest.
-The architecture of the missions had recently gained national exposure and local restoration projects were just beginning.
+The architecture of the missions had recently gained national exposure, and local restoration projects were just beginning.
 Railroad lines to Southern California were just opening and, combined with the emotions stirred by the novel, the region suddenly gained national attention.
-The Mission Revival Style architecture became popular from about 1890 to 1915, with many examples standing throughout California and other southwest areas.
+Mission Revival Style architecture became popular from about 1890 to 1915.
+Many examples still stand throughout California and other southwest areas.

 Adaptations

 Ramona has been adapted several times for other media.
 The first was a silent film by the same name, released in 1910.
 It was directed by D. W. Griffith and starred Mary Pickford.
 Other versions were made in 1928, 1936 and 1946.